Lists of mountains and hills in the British Isles: Marilyns

 The Marilyns are mountains and hills in the British Isles that have a topographical prominence above 150 m, regardless of absolute height or other merits.
-As of April 2020, there were 1,552 Marilyns in Great Britain and associated islands: 1,219 in Scotland, 175 in England, and 158 in Wales (Black Mountain, on the England–Wales border, is counted as being in Wales).
-There are 454 Marilyns in Ireland (389 in the Republic of Ireland and 66 in Northern Ireland), and five on the Isle of Man, bringing the total for the British Isles to 2,011.
+As of June 2025, there were 1,550 Marilyns in Great Britain: 1,218 in Scotland, 173 in England, and 159 in Wales (Black Mountain, on the England–Wales border, is counted as being in Wales).
+As all the marginal qualifiers have been surveyed, the current list, republished in June 2025, is likely to be stable.
+There are 454 Marilyns in Ireland (389 in the Republic of Ireland and 66 in Northern Ireland), and five on the Isle of Man, bringing the total for the British Isles to 2,009.